 Israel, Tzedakah, prayer, and God are the major units of study this year.
 The students begin to understand Tzedakah as much more than dropping a quarter into a can.
 They will come to understand the impact that our Prophets have had on Tikkun Olam and Social Justice.
 The holiday focus is on the High Holy Days and Yom Ha’atzmaut, Israel Independence Day, with students now studying from a more personal and historical perspective versus a simpler ritual outlook.
 This expanded study of holidays continues through Confirmation.
-Please save the date for the Fourth Grade Family Dinner on Friday, March 15, 2019.
-Parents, please be on the lookout for more information.
+The Fourth Grade Family Dinner on Friday, March 15, 2019 was a hit.
+Everyone had a great time, with delicious food!

-Fourth Graders will participate in Feed the Hungry on Sunday, February 3, 2019.
+Fourth graders participated in Feed the Hungry on Sunday, February 3, 2019.
 Please scroll to the bottom of this page for more information on Feed the Hungry and what each student should bring to school.

-The Fourth Grade Creative Prayer Service (not to be missed!) will take place on Sunday, April 28, 2019.
+The Fourth Grade Creative Prayer Service (not to be missed!) will take place on Sunday, May 5, 2019 at 9:00 a.m.